SpaceX, the Heavy Falcon, and the Push for the Colonizaiton of Mars

 This seemed to get SpaceX into a rhythm, for on July 18 a Falcon rocket landed at Landing Site 1 at Cape Canaveral just 8 minutes after launching.
 No hickups were detected and the Dragon capsule that was a top the rocket successfully made its way to the ISS to deliver a docking ring for future private spacecraft to use.
 Mid-August of 2016 would see SpaceX successfully complete its fourth barge landing, hitting a 80% success rate there, and the payload aboard Dragon successfully reached orbit (Klotz "SpaceX Falcon," Berger "SpaceX Is Getting").

 And then the helium breach happened.
-During a September 1, 2016 launch a Falcon 9 carrying a $200 Amos-6 satellite went up in a spectacular explosion.
+During a September 1, 2016 launch a Falcon 9 carrying a $195 million Amos-6 satellite went up in a spectacular explosion.
 Seriously, look it up on YouTube.
-A fault in the rocket's upper-stage oxygen tank caused a leak in the helium supply and created a chain reaction.
+A fault in the rocket's upper-stage oxygen tank caused the material to get so cold it became solid.
+This created a chain reaction with the liquid helium in a carbon composite container.
 Reports indicated that the error was not related to the June 2015 explosion.
-With only 93 milliseconds of data, this will be a tough one to unravel (Klotz "SpaceX: Helium," Berger "SpaceX Still").
+With only 93 milliseconds of data, this was a tough one to unravel with limited data (Klotz "SpaceX: Helium," Berger "SpaceX Still," Klotz "SpaceX Finds").

 The Interplanetary Transport System